bright/new-www/content/blog/app-uninstall-healthcare.md

 published: true
 language: en
 ---
 **Are mHealth app users more likely to uninstall your app compared to others?
 How can you keep your users engaged and committed to your solution?
-Protect your healthcare app from the risks of user abandonment by implementing 6 app development practices.**
+Protect your healthcare app from the risks of user abandonment by implementing 6 mobile app development practices.**

 <div className="image">![healthare app uninstallation](/images/mhealth_app_uninstallation.png "healthare app uninstallation")</div>